 \section{Conclusion}

-In this paper, we reformulated the nonrelativistic Schrodinger equation as a gauge theory by rewriting its conserved probability-current sector in terms of gauge fields.
-In the $(2+1)$-dimensional theory this gives a one-form gauge description, while in the $(3+1)$-dimensional theory it gives a two-form gauge description.
-The correspondence is exact locally and reproduces the Schrodinger equation through its hydrodynamic form.
-The only extra input is global: the phase winding around zeros of the wavefunction must be quantized in order to reconstruct a single-valued wavefunction.
+We have presented a gauge-theoretic formulation of the Schrodinger equation based on its conserved probability current.
+In $(2+1)$-dimensions the current is encoded by a one-form gauge field, while in $(3+1)$-dimensions it is encoded by a two-form gauge field.
+The resulting description is locally equivalent to the Madelung form of the Schrodinger equation.
+The local correspondence must be supplemented by the global condition that the phase winding around the nodal set is quantized, so that the reconstructed wavefunction is single-valued.

-We then showed that several structures of the Schrodinger theory have a common gauge-theoretic origin.
-On the gauge side, BF couplings to additional one-forms reproduce electromagnetic coupling, Berry connections, spinor dynamics, projected non-abelian adiabatic connections, and intrinsic holonomy.
-In the $(2+1)$-dimensional theory, Chern--Simons terms generate Hopf functionals for the Schrodinger current and naturally incorporate charge-flux attachment, linking phases, and anyonic sectors.
+This gauge dictionary gives a common language for several deformations of the Schrodinger system.
+BF couplings to additional one-forms reproduce electromagnetic coupling, Berry connections, spinor dynamics, projected non-abelian adiabatic connections, and intrinsic holonomy.
+In two spatial dimensions the Chern-Simons term also admits a wavefunction description after the hydrodynamic gauge field is eliminated.
+The resulting functional is nonlocal in $\psi$.
+It keeps the topological content of the gauge Chern-Simons term through its geometric part, but it also contains a density-dependent contribution which gives a dynamical part.
+Therefore, the charge-flux and braiding phases are recovered in the appropriate well-separated adiabatic limits, while smooth probability profiles retain additional finite-size effects.

-We also studied the theory in the presence of boundaries.
-The topological terms make part of the gauge data physical at the boundary, producing edge degrees of freedom.
-In the Chern--Simons realization, the corresponding boundary charges obey an affine \(U(1)\) algebra.
-In the BF realization, one obtains the mixed surface algebra familiar from BF theory with boundary.
-These algebras are fixed by the topological sector, while the non-topological bulk terms can affect the actual boundary dynamics.
+We have also analyzed the theory in the presence of spatial boundaries.
+The BF and Chern-Simons terms turn part of the boundary gauge data into physical edge degrees of freedom.
+In the Chern-Simons case the quasi-local charges form an affine $U(1)$ algebra, whereas the BF coupling gives the corresponding mixed surface algebra.
+These boundary algebras are fixed by the topological terms, although the non-topological bulk Hamiltonian still controls the detailed evolution of the edge fields.

-Finally, we analyzed the infrared regime of the nonlinear theory.
-The linear Schrodinger equation is too dispersive to support an ordinary acoustic memory effect, but a local nonlinear interaction produces a Bogoliubov sound branch.
-In that regime, the dual two-form formulation relates the late-time phase shift of the wavefunction, displacement memory of probes, and large gauge transformations of the dual field.
+Finally, we studied the infrared regime of the nonlinear theory.
+The linear Schrodinger equation has a quadratic dispersion relation and therefore does not support the standard acoustic memory effect.
+After adding a local nonlinear interaction, however, the Bogoliubov spectrum contains a sound mode.
+In this regime the dual two-form variables relate the late-time phase shift of the wavefunction, displacement memory for probes and large gauge transformations of the dual field.